AI is no longer stupid: vibe coders ship real software, Claude aces hard CS exams, benchmarks keep falling

 AI capabilities as predicted by the AI 2027 report

 We might be steering towards a future where homo sapiens gives up its spot as the world’s most intelligent species to a system so vastly complex and powerful that no living human can even begin to understand it.
-We’re not talking about a chatbot that is moderately good at programming tasks but doesn’t know how many fingers a hand has.
 If we create a superintelligence, it will be to us what humans are to chimpanzees.
 This would, without doubt, be the most powerful tool ever created by man - able to make decades worth of progress in months, be it in medicine, robotics or politics.

 All it takes is an interface